Sounds That Can't Be Made: Track listing

-All music written by Marillion, lyrics by Steve Hogarth except "Pour My Love" by John Helmer.
+All music written by Marillion, lyrics by Steve Hogarth except "Pour My Love" and "Lucky Man" by John Helmer.

 The deluxe campaign edition comes with a DVD that contains a full-length documentary about the making of the album, as well as numerous sound checks for songs on the album, and music videos for 'Lucky Man' and 'Power'.
 The deluxe edition, like the Marbles campaign edition, comes in a slipcase, and contains a 128-page booklet.

 In November 2013 a Special Edition 2CD Digipack was released.
-This includes a bonus disc featuring 3 tracks recorded for RTL2 radio on 17 January 2013, 2 live tracks taken from the Racket Records release "A Sunday Night Above The Rain" recorded at the Marillion Weekend in Holland in 2013, and a demo version of 'Lucky Man', which can also be found on the "Unsound" disc included with the Blu-ray version of "A Sunday Night Above The Rain".
+This includes a bonus disc featuring 3 tracks recorded for RTL2 radio on 17 January 2013, two live tracks taken from the Racket Records release "A Sunday Night Above The Rain" recorded at the Marillion Weekend in Holland in 2013, and a demo version of 'Lucky Man', which can also be found on the "Unsound" disc included with the Blu-ray version of "A Sunday Night Above The Rain".

-Track listing - Vinyl Edition
+Track listing - vinyl edition

 After months of speculation on the official Marillion website, the album was finally released on a 33⅓ rpm double-vinyl LP in November 2013.
 The track listing was identical to the original CD release, although some copies included a manufacturers mistake whereby the labels of side 3 & 4 were stamped on the wrong sides of the actual vinyl discs.
 In other words, side 3 was actually side 4 and vice versa.